-The report does not directly correlate an impact between PFD's activities and changes in malaria morbidity or mortality in the country or in the target areas; but it does suggest that these types of programs implemented in collaboration with other similar programs and within a supportive policy environment can pay dividends in both mitigating the effects of malaria and building local capacity to prevent malaria.
-Due to the GFATM policy of not having sub-recipients report on their geographical area of implementation but rather amalgamating data for an overall national view, it is not possible for PFD to comment on the direct impact of specific program activities.
-However, PFD can take the national data - from the Cambodia Malaria Survey (CMS) conducted by the National Center for Parasitology, Entomology and Malaria Control (CNM) about every three years, as well as the Global Fund Grant Performance Reports - and apply it largely to its own area of operation in terms of making some suggested conclusions about outcomes impact.
+This report, in highlighting PfD's achievements, can't claim a direct correlation exists between our results and changes in malaria morbidity or mortality in Cambodia or in the target areas; but it does suggest that these types of programs, implemented in collaboration with other similar programs and within a supportive policy environment, can pay dividends in both mitigating the effects of malaria and building local capacity to prevent malaria.
+Establishing causal impact across the implementation area is administratively limited by the GFATM's results collections procedures.[4]
+PfD can take the national data - from the Cambodia Malaria Survey (CMS) conducted by the National Center for Parasitology, Entomology and Malaria Control (CNM) about every three years, as well as the Global Fund Grant Performance Reports - and apply it largely to its own area of operation to draw some conclusions about the program's impact on malaria-related outcomes.